Yellowstone Photography Tour

 - Even though we will pass some photo opportunities every day, we may try and photograph them a couple of times depending on weather conditions.

 - Some of the locations you will visit are: Madison River, Norris Geyser Basin, Upper and Lower Geyser Basins, the Grand Canyon of Yellowstone, and Hayden Valley depending on road conditions.
-There will be plenty of opportunities to photograph wildlife and landscapes during this part of the tour.
+There will be plenty of opportunities to photograph wildlife and landscapes during this part of the workshop.
 We will pick which one to focus on based on weather conditions and opportunities.